-<TX2>Husserl’s reflections on expectations based on emotional and practical intentions show that they are very complex phenomena.
+Husserl’s reflections on expectations based on emotional and practical intentions show that they are very complex phenomena.
 For instance, the expectation involved in a willing resolution has the character of an anticipation of the fulfillment of the will: when I resolve to act I expect that every singular phase of the action will be fulfilled.
 The expectation at play here is not neutral, it is emotional because it is founded on my will.
 For its part, expectations involved in proper emotional experiences, such as joy or sadness, are interesting because every emotion regarding a future event has at its base the belief in the existence of the event.
-Husserl gives the example of the anticipation of a joy regarding a future trip (Hua XXVIII, p.
+Husserl gives the example of the anticipation of a joy regarding a future trip (1988, p.
 107).
 But this could also apply to negative emotions.
 For instance, I suffer in the present because I expect suffering to come and I conceive this as inevitable.
 This is a common phenomenon, especially for people suffering from chronic pain (which can even worsen with the diagnosis of a disease, that leads the person to interpret any corporal change as a warning sign of the imminent and inevitable coming suffering).

-<TX2>To sum up, we can speak of “emotional expectation” (1) in terms of expectations bound to proper emotional experiences: e.g., the present joy motivates the expectation of a future joy (2) and in terms of “colored” expectations that accompany every kind of act, as mere perceptions.
+To sum up, we can speak of “emotional expectation” (1) in terms of expectations bound to proper emotional experiences: for example, the present joy motivates the expectation of a future joy (2) and in terms of “colored” expectations that accompany every kind of act, as mere perceptions.
 In both cases, there is no doubt that the emotional character differs from the phenomenon addressed by Husserl in his lectures on time consciousness.
 But, how exactly do they differ?
-The analysis of emotional expectations faces Husserl with the question of whether there is a specific phenomenon of expectation in the emotional sphere (Hua XLIII/3, pp. 285-286), and with the broader question of how the complex relationship between the intellectual and emotional dimensions of consciousness should be understood.
+The analysis of emotional expectations faces Husserl with the question of whether there is a specific phenomenon of expectation in the emotional sphere (2021b, pp. 285-286), and with the broader question of how the complex relationship between the intellectual and emotional dimensions of consciousness should be understood.
 Without going in depth into Husserl´s complex analyses of these questions, I will only point out some aspects of emotional expectations that can be drawn from his reflections:

-<NL1>One of the main features that comes to the fore when examining the relation between intellectual and emotional expectations is that the latter have an emotional “color”.
+One of the main features that comes to the fore when examining the relation between intellectual and emotional expectations is that the latter have an emotional “color”.
 Husserl uses different expressions to describe the emotional character of an experience: “feeling-color” (Gefühlsfarbung), “colored intention” (tingierte Intention) and shimmer (Schimmer), among others.
 Husserl’s attempts to explain the “color” of experience go back to even before the Logical Investigations.
-In an early manuscript he writes that “an intellectual state is perhaps never free from emotional coloring and vice versa” (Hua XXXVIII, p.
+In an early manuscript he writes that “an intellectual state is perhaps never free from emotional coloring and vice versa” (2005, p.
 164).
 According to Husserl, the color of experience is given by an evaluative intention which he calls “valueception” (Wertnehmung), which is an emotional act.
 This Wertnehmung constitutes the value of an object and this value is the fundament of the emotion linked to it.
 In this way, what is evaluative apprehends motivates an emotion that colors the objects.
 To sum up: the emotional character of the expectation can be understood as a color added to the perceptual grasping of the object by means of an evaluation.